bwsw/sj-platform/SJDocs/source/Tutorial.rst

 - an output module - *ps-output* module - that exports resulting data to Elasticsearch.

-Please, follow these steps to build and upload the modules.
+Please, follow these steps to upload the modules.

 First, configure the environment::